 Engagement for safe and courteous traffic

 All Colruyt Group drivers sign our courtesy charter and undertake to drive safely and courteously.
 The charter applies to all workers who drive a lorry or van as part of their job.
 The first version of the charter dates back to 9 February 1998, but was renewed in 2013, and again in 2023.
 Today, all drivers, delivery drivers and technicians take on the role of Colruyt Group ambassador.

 As a company, we put our full weight behind improving road safety.
 This is why the charter makes the commitments that Colruyt Group undertakes explicit.
 The drivers for instance regularly follow road safety and courtesy sessions, and we continue to invest in a safe and sustainable fleet.
-Together, the drivers look at how they can put the courtesy charter into practice better and help to make traffic safer and more courteous.
+Together, the drivers look at how they can put the courtesy charter into practice even better and help to make traffic safer and more courteous.

 Lorries with smart equipment